 They are quiet during the night.
 Then at dawn, they use vocalizations to warn of danger, beg for food, and identify each other.
 It might sound like a lot of screaming to humans, but the vocalizations are complex and have to be learned by juveniles.

 Because they need to learn a great deal about how to be a grey parrot, juveniles can stay with their families for years.
 During these years, grey parrots need to learn how to find food and water, how to defend their territory, and how to identify potential predators and avoid them.
 They also need to learn how to establish and defend their nesting sites and raise chicks.
 This leads to grey parrots becoming quite aggressive with each other when it comes to finding nest holes.
 On the other hand, grey parrots can be altruistic and share food with other grey parrots.

-Scientists believe that the African grey parrot is not just one of nature’s most intelligent birds, but one of nature’s most intelligent animals.
+Scientists believe that the African grey parrot is not just one of nature’s most intelligent birds but one of nature’s most intelligent animals.
 They have insight, can perform complex tasks, understand musical theory to some extent and solve complex problems.
-A famous grey talking parrot named Alex could categorize, ask for, identify and refuse dozens of objects.
+A famous talking parrot named Alex could categorize, ask for, identify, and refuse dozens of objects.
 He not only mimicked human speech but clearly understood it.
-He died in 2007 at age only 31, of an apparent heart attack.
+He died in 2007, at the age of only 31, of an apparent heart attack.

-African grey parrots don’t exactly migrate though during the dry season they move in flocks from the driest areas to places where there’s more water and food.
+African grey parrots don’t exactly migrate.
+During the dry season, they move in flocks from the driest areas to places where there’s more water and food.

 If they do eat in a tree, the parrot climbs, not flies, from branch to branch.

 Pet parrot maintenance includes a well-balanced diet made up of some seeds, nuts, fruits, and vegetables, including leafy greens.
 Parrots shouldn’t be fed avocados because they are toxic and must always have fresh water available.
 Ideally, pellets formulated for African gray parrots should be a major part of their diet.